Neroice/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display the content list of your derictory in a long format
+Display the contents of your current directory in a long format